-- Make clicking sounds, against the roof of your mouth, with your tongue.
+- Make clicking sounds, against the roof of your mouth (also known as the hard palate), with your tongue.
 Do it for 15 seconds and repeat it ten times a day.

 - Try to fold the edges of your tongue and stick it out as much as you can.
 Hold this position for 10 seconds and repeat it ten times a day.

-- Lastly, try to touch your nose with your tongue.
+- Lastly, try to touch your nose with the tip of your tongue.
 Do this for 10 seconds and repeat it ten times a day.

-Thus, these tongue exercises can prevent your tongue from collapsing and reduce obstructive sleep apnea.
+Thus, these tongue exercises can prevent your tongue from collapsing to the back of the throat and reduce obstructive sleep apnea.

 Exercise 4: Stretch your soft palate

-Exercises for your soft palate can also fasten your sleep apnea treatment.
+Exercises for your soft palate can also improve your sleep apnea treatment.
 These exercises can reduce the overall effect of sleep apnea and give you a comfortable sleep.